yz-joey/yz-joey.github.io/index.md

 <b> WHAT'S NEW ~~~~~~~~ </b>

 <br />
+<b>[2020.05]</b> Serve as a PC member of KDD 2020 Research and ADS tracks; PC member of AACL-IJCNLP 2020 Information Extraction Track.

 <b>[2020.04]</b> Our research long paper "The Boating Store Had Its Best Sail Ever": Pronunciation-attentive Contextualized Pun Recognition was accepted by ACL 2020!
 See you in the online conference!

 <br />